 The creping process gives the paper flexibility and creates open areas for water absorption.
 A micro-fold structure is formed inside the paper layers to create these open areas.

-Since paper towels are used in a number of different setting, especially in most homes, it's important that the glue used to manufacture them is safe.
+Since paper towels are used in a variety settings, especially in most homes, it's important that the glue used to manufacture them is safe for handling.

-Eco-friendly protein glues, commonly used in the paper towel manufacturing process, are formulated with natural ingredients: gelatin, glycerin, water, Epsom salt, and corn sugar.
+Eco-friendly protein glues, commonly used in the paper towel manufacturing process, are formulated with natural ingredients including: gelatin, glycerin, water, Epsom salt, and corn sugar.

 Interested in learning more about the glue used in paper towel manufacturing?